Trademark Registration in .

 - Trademarks for plants

 - Colour trademark: This is to protect a specific color(s) in relation to a good or service

 - Shape trademarks

-Once you have decided the type of trademark you want to register, you can proceed with the registration process.
-This includes:
+Once you have decided the type of trademark you want to register, you can proceed with the Australia trademark registration.